win7-7/UXP/docs/CONTRIBUTING.md

   - *`[TychoAM] Give the second <hbox> an ID so it can be targeted in extensions.xul`*
   - *`[PaleMoon] Use generic application icon for external applications in about:feeds`*

-Multi-part changes by definition are not trival and thus should have an attached.
+Multi-part changes by definition are not trival and thus should have a corresponding issue.

 ### Additional information in commit messages

-If you wish to include supplimentary information such as a longer description, caveats, references to specific Mozilla bug numbers, or links to forum post you should add seperate it from the main commit message by a blank line.
+It may be benefical to include supplementary information such as a longer description, caveats, references to specific Mozilla bug numbers, links to forum posts or other such references.
+If you do add such information, you should seperate it from the main commit message by a blank line.

-*Example: (This is also an example of the long term multi-part exception)*
+*Example: (This happens to also be an example of the long term multi-part exception)*
 ```
 Issue #80 - Stop building /accessible unified and fix deprot